 At CardCorp, we offer two options:

-• Blended Pricing – Simpler and more predictable.
-All fees are bundled into one fixed rate – though this can cost more if your transactions are diverse or high volume.
+- Blended Pricing – Simpler and more predictable.
+All fees are bundled into one fixed rate, but this can cost more if your transactions are diverse or high volume.

 In short, one model offers full visibility, the other offers simplicity.
 Now, let’s explore each in more detail.